 Notification: The program reviews the applicant's materials and informs the applicant of its decision after completing the review.
 If the applicant is accepted, applicants must notify the program in writing of their intent to enroll.
 An academic advisor will be assigned and it will be the applicant's responsibility to set up an appointment with his/her advisor prior to registering for courses.
 If the applicant is not accepted, the program will notify the applicant by letter of this decision.

 Please note: Application materials will not be returned to the applicant.

 College of Education, Criminal Justice, and Human Services University of Cincinnati

 Cincinnati, OH 45221-0022

-The Literacy and Second Language Studies Master’s degree program is accredited by the National Council for the Accreditation of Teacher Education (NCATE).
 The PreK-12 Reading Instruction Specialization is aligned with the International Reading Association’s (2010) Standards for Reading Professionals.
-The PreK-12 TESOL Specialization and the Adult/International TESL Specialization are aligned with the Teaching Standards of the TESOL Organization.
+The Postsecondary Literacy Instruction Specialization is aligned with the WPA/NCTE Framework for Success in Postsecondary Writing (2011) and the International Reading Association’s (2010) Standards for Reading Professionals.
+The PreK-12 TESOL Specialization and the Adult/International TESL Specialization are aligned with the Teaching Standards of the TESOL Organization